jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 So without any decoration with brackets or what have you, it may represent a reference to a command.

-A command reference may be a square, to indicate it does not *execute* directly.
+A command reference may be a square, to indicate it might not *execute* directly.

 ![](images/1.%20Commands%20Main%20Concepts.008.png)